ranitham/mindbody-laravel/src/docs/Api/ClassApi.md

 $RequestSemesterIds = array(56); // int[] | A list of semester IDs on which to base the search.
 $RequestSessionTypeIds = array(56); // int[] | A list of session type IDs on which to base the search.
 $RequestStaffIds = array(56); // int[] | The requested IDs of the teaching staff members.
 $RequestStartDateTime = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The requested start date for filtering.
 This also determines what you will see for the ‘BookingWindow’ StartDateTime in the response.
 For example, if you pass a StartDateTime that is on OR before the BookingWindow ‘Open’ days of the class, you will retrieve the actual ‘StartDateTime’ for the Booking Window.
 If you pass a StartDateTime that is after the BookingWindow ‘date’, then you will receive results based on that start date.
+NOTE: ClassDate does not take Class Time into consideration.
+$RequestUniqueClientId = 789; // int | The unique ID of the client who is viewing this class list.
+Based on identity, the client may be able to see additional information, such as membership specials.
+Note: you need to provide the 'UniqueClientId' OR the 'ClientId'.
+If both are provided, the 'UniqueClientId' takes precedence.

 try {
-    $result = $apiInstance->classGetClasses($RequestClassDescriptionIds, $RequestClassIds, $RequestClassScheduleIds, $RequestClientId, $RequestEndDateTime, $RequestHideCanceledClasses, $RequestLastModifiedDate, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestProgramIds, $RequestSchedulingWindow, $RequestSemesterIds, $RequestSessionTypeIds, $RequestStaffIds, $RequestStartDateTime);
+    $result = $apiInstance->classGetClasses($RequestClassDescriptionIds, $RequestClassIds, $RequestClassScheduleIds, $RequestClientId, $RequestEndDateTime, $RequestHideCanceledClasses, $RequestLastModifiedDate, $RequestLimit, $RequestLocationIds, $RequestOffset, $RequestProgramIds, $RequestSchedulingWindow, $RequestSemesterIds, $RequestSessionTypeIds, $RequestStaffIds, $RequestStartDateTime, $RequestUniqueClientId);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling ClassApi->classGetClasses: ', $e->getMessage(), PHP_EOL;